najibghadri/lodgify/README.md

-# lodgify homework
+# Lodgify homework

-- Had to copy the api gist provided since it contains inconsistent fields.
-Not sure if this was intentional or it needs to be updated 😄.
-The tasks are fetched on startup from this gist url and parsed and the app initialized with them.
+- Tested on iOS, Web and Android
 - The main component is a package: I made it like this because I think this is a component that would be reused on a page possibly multiple times.
 It exposes three main components:
   - `GroupedTasksList` which is a model and has `fromJson` method
   - `GroupedTasksNotifier` which is a ValueNotifier and has `updateTasks` and `updateTaskCheck` methods
-  - `GroupedTasksWidget` which is the whole UI component which takes a `GroupedTasksNotifier` as prop and a title
+  - `GroupedTasksWidget` which is the whole UI component which takes a `GroupedTasksNotifier` and a title as arguments
 - for state management I started out using `riverpod` (a better `provider`), but found that using `flutter_hooks` and ValueNotifier is enough.
+- The tasks are fetched on startup from the gist url and parsed, then they are fed to the notifier.
 - Used only 3 additional packages:
   - `flutter_hooks` - a great library that brings hooks to flutter like they are in React, it allows for much cleaner code and reusability.
   - `freezed` - productive model class generator with equality and deep copy helpers.
 This is actually optional, could have used `equatable` instead.
 Helps for immutable changes in `ValueNotifier`. (also needs `build_runner` and `freezed_annotation`)